 - 16.1 The Trust recognises that safer recruitment and selection is not just about the start of employment but must be part of a larger policy framework for all staff.
-The Trust and its schools will therefore provide ongoing training and support for all staff. - 16.2 All staff who are new to the Trust will receive induction training that will include the school's safeguarding policies and guidance on safe working practices. - 16.3 Regular meetings will be held during the first 6 months of employment between the new employee(s) and the appropriate manager(s).
+The Trust and its schools will therefore provide ongoing training and support for all staff. - 16.2 All staff who are new to the Trust will receive induction training that will include the school's safeguarding policies and guidance on safe working practices including Child Protection, PREVENT, FGM awareness and Online Safety. - 16.3 Regular meetings will be held during the first 6 months of employment between the new employee(s) and the appropriate manager(s).